 The LOIC is an open-source stress testing application.
 It allows for both TCP and UDP protocol layer attacks to be carried out using a user-friendly WYSIWYG interface.
 Due to the popularity of the original tool, derivatives have been created that allow attacks to be launched using a web browser.

-Apart from being a slow-moving primate, Slowloris is an application designed to instigate a low and slow attack on a targeted server.
-The elegance of Slowloris is the limited amount of resources it needs to consume in order to create a damaging effect.
+Slowloris is an application designed to instigate a low and slow attack on a targeted server.
+It needs a relatively limited amount of resources in order to create a damaging effect.